Weaving Worldsheet Supermultiplets from the Worldlines Within: Supersymmetry and Error-Correcting Codes

 are evidently $(p,q)=(6,6)$ even-splits of $d_{12}$, and are inequivalent in precisely the same manner as are $d_{4,4}$ and $d_{4,4}'$.
 It is clear that every \DELB-code $d_{4k}$ for $k=2,3,4\dots$ has such two inequivalent even-splits, $d_{2k,2k}$ and $d'_{2k,2k}$.
 Of these, the \DELB-codes $d_{4k}$ and the \sDE-codes $d_{2k,2k}$ and $d'_{2k,2k}$ with odd $k$|starting with $d_{6,6}$ and $d'_{6,6}$ in\eq{e:d66x2}|are also maximal.

 In this case, the bases for the $d_{6,6}$ and $d'_{6,6}$ may again be changed so as to exhibit a maximum (three) of common generators,

-corresponding in turn to the green, yellow+blue and red+magenta $4k$-gons on both sides.
+corresponding in turn to the $4k$-gons \C2C, \C6B$\boxplus$\C3D and \C1A$\boxplus$\C7E on both sides of\eq{e:d66x2}.
 Let $\ha\rD_1,\ha\rD_2$ be the formal superderivative operators corresponding to two generators of $d_{6,6}$ that are not in $d'_{6,6}$, and $\ha\rD'_1,\ha\rD'_2$ be the formal superderivative operators corresponding to two generators of $d'_{6,6}$ that are not in $d_{6,6}$.
 The supermultiplet isomorphism is then constructed by starting with $\f$ a component (super)field from a $d_{6,6}$-projected supermultiplet, identifying

 with a starting component (super)field in the new basis, and reconstructing the remainder of the supermultiplet by acting with the $(6,6)$-superderivatives\eq{e:MonD} upon $\f'$.
 In the so-constructed basis and starting with any (new) component (super)field, both $\ha\rD'_1$ and $\ha\rD'_2$ will sweep out closed hallmark $4k$-gons; therefore, the Adinkra depicting this new basis for the $d_{6,6}$-projected supermultiplet will have the topology of $I^{6,6}/d'_{6,6}$ rather than $I^{6,6}/d_{6,6}$ from which we started.
 This then constructs the isomorphism between the $d_{6,6}$-projected supermultiplet and the $d'_{6,6}$-projected one.